-Triggers and rules · Cloudflare Zaraz docs
+Triggers and rules

 Refer to Create a trigger to learn how to add more than one condition to a trigger.

-Set up an interval of time in milliseconds before activating the trigger in Interval.
-In Limit specify the number of times the trigger will fire before stopping.
-If you do not specify a limit, the timer will run every ten seconds.
+Set up a timer that will fire the trigger after each Interval.
+Set your interval time in milliseconds.
+In Limit specify the number of times the interval will run, causing the trigger to fire.
+If you do not specify a limit, the timer will repeat for as long as the page is on display.

 Trigger example:

+The above Timer will fire once, after five seconds.
 To improve the performance of a web page, you can limit a Timer trigger to a specific URL, by combining it with a Match rule.
 For example, to set up a timer on a specific page you can set up the following rules in a trigger:

 Refer to Create a trigger to learn how to add more than one condition to a trigger.